sts10/recall/README.md

 > And suddenly the memory returns.
 The taste was that of the little crumb of madeleine...

-**Note**: This was the first Ruby gem I ever wrote, written in 2014 while I was a student and not updated since then, so you probably use grep or [ripgrep](https://github.com/BurntSushi/ripgrep) instead!
+**Note**: This was the first Ruby gem I ever wrote, written in 2014 while I was a student and not updated since then, so you should probably use grep or [ripgrep](https://github.com/BurntSushi/ripgrep) instead!

 ## What Recall does